West Virginia University: Curriculum

-Areas of study

-Forensics and Investigative Science is a nationally recognized program at WVU, originally created through a partnership with the Federal Bureau of Investigation.
+WVU's forensics and investigative science program was originally created through a partnership with the Federal Bureau of Investigation.
 The program is accredited by the American Academy of Forensic Sciences and is the official library holdings repository for the International Association for Identification.
-The program includes three main areas of emphasis, the examiner track, which specializes in crime scene investigation and comparison sciences, the biology track, which specializes in body fluids and DNA analysis, and the chemistry track, which specializes in the chemical identification of seized drugs, fire debris, trace evidence and explosives.
 Facilities include four "crime-scene" houses, a vehicle processing garage, a ballistics laboratory, and numerous traditional laboratories and classrooms in Ming Hsieh Hall and Oglebay Hall.
-A separate Criminology & Investigative Sciences major was later added to the Eberly College of Arts and Sciences.
-The College of Business and Economics also provides a certificate in forensic accounting and fraud examination.

 WVU robotics teams have won several international competitions such as the NASA Robotic Mining Competition and the NASA/NIA RASC-AL Exploration Robot-OPS Challenge.
-In 2016, a WVU team led by Dr. Yu Gu won the final NASA Sample Return Robot Centennial Challenge with a $750,000 prize.
+In 2016, a WVU team won the final NASA Sample Return Robot Centennial Challenge with a $750,000 prize.

 Biometrics is an engineering-centric field of study offered at WVU, the first institution in the world to establish a Bachelor of Science degree in Biometric Systems.
-In 2003 the University also founded the initial chapter of the Student Society for the Advancement of Biometrics (SSAB).
-The program, in the Lane Department of Computer Science and Electrical Engineering (LCSEE), provides a firm understanding of the underlying electrical engineering and computer engineering disciplines that support biometric applications.
+In 2003, the university also founded the initial chapter of the Student Society for the Advancement of Biometrics (SSAB).
 On February 6, 2008, WVU became the national academic leader for the FBI's biometric research.
 WVU is also the founding site for the Center for Identification Technology Research (CITeR), focusing on biometrics and identification technology.
-CITeR maintains and develops collaborative relationships with other academic institutions to meet research needs.

 The Robert C. Byrd Health Sciences Center is on West Virginia University's Evansdale Campus and houses the Schools of Dentistry, Medicine, Nursing, and Pharmacy.
-These schools grant doctoral and professional degrees in 16 different fields, as well as a variety of other Master's and Bachelor's degrees.
-For 2012 U.S. News & World Report ranked WVU's Medical School ninth in the United States for rural medicine.
+These schools grant doctoral and professional degrees in 16 different fields.

-Also on the Health Sciences Campus is WVU's local teaching hospital, Ruby Memorial Hospital, which is one of only two designated Trauma I hospitals in the state and has also been designated a magnet hospital for its ability to attract and retain high-quality nursing staff.